openstack/openstack-manuals/doc/install-guide-rst/source/overview.rst

 -  Two-node architecture with legacy networking (nova-network) and optional nodes for Block Storage and Object Storage services.

-   -  The controller node runs the Identity service, Image service, management portion of Compute, and the dashboard.
-It also includes supporting services such as a SQL database, message queue, and Network Time Protocol (NTP).
+   -  The :term:`controller node <cloud controller node>` runs the Identity service, Image service, management portion of Compute, and the dashboard.
+It also includes supporting services such as a SQL database, :term:`message queue`, and :term:`Network Time Protocol (NTP)`.

       Optionally, the controller node runs portions of Block Storage, Object Storage, Orchestration, Telemetry, Database, and Data processing services.
 These components provide additional features for your environment.

+   -  The :term:`compute node` runs the :term:`hypervisor` portion of
+      Compute that operates :term:`tenant` :term:`virtual machines
+      <virtual machine (VM)>` or instances.
+By default, Compute uses
+      :term:`KVM <kernel-based VM (KVM)>` as the :term:`hypervisor`.
-   -  The compute node runs the hypervisor portion of Compute that operates tenant virtual machines or instances.
-By default, Compute uses KVM as the hypervisor.
-Compute also provisions tenant networks and provides firewalling (security groups) services.
+      Compute also provisions tenant networks and provides firewalling (:term:`security groups <security group>`) services.
 You can run more than one compute node.

       Optionally, the compute node runs a Telemetry agent to collect meters.
 Also, it can contain a third network interface on a